Cynthia Verba, Director of Fellowships

 The Fellowships Office offers a series of seminars, featuring guest speakers and covering some of the topics covered in individual counseling: how to write a polished fellowship proposal; how to get published, with an editor from the Harvard University Press as one of the speakers; tips for surviving the dissertation-how to choose a dissertation topic, strategies for the research stage, strategies for keeping momentum going in the writing stage and finishing in a timely fashion.
-The seminars are announced in the GSAS Bulletin.
+View all currently scheduled professional development events.

 Fellowship Workshops Offered On-Site for Individual Departments

 Timing of Fellowship Applications

 Most fellowships must be applied for approximately one year before support is needed.
 Many fellowship deadlines occur during the fall of the previous year.
 For example, Fulbright applications have an October deadline.
 (Fellowship tenure roughly coincides with the academic calendar.)

 This means that it is essential to plan ahead, both in terms of identifying fellowship opportunities and in thinking about the application process.
 To overcome the difficulty of writing a proposal so far in advance, it is important to keep in mind that a proposal is a projection of what you expect to accomplish in the future, offering sufficient reason for why your plans are promising, rather than a statement with definitive conclusions.
 Many students find that the summer is a good time to prepare for the application process since life slows down a bit, and since deadlines, as noted, often occur in early fall.

 Fellowship Highlights: A Reminder to First-Year Graduate Students